5 Flat Fee MLS Companies in Albuquerque

 If a flat fee MLS doesn’t seem right for your situation, you may want to consider one of the following:

+• Discount real estate broker.
 Discount brokers offer limited services for a reduced commission.
 These aren’t as cheap as flat fee MLS services, but they often provide more support.
-You’ll still pay the full buyer’s agent commission.

 Will I save money with a flat fee MLS listing service?

-Many FSBOs sell to friends or neighbors, with a median sale price of only $345,000.
+Many FSBOs sell to friends or neighbors, which often brings down the price further.
 So while flat fee services can help reduce upfront costs, they may also reduce your profit margin.

 What if I need to sell my Albuquerque home fast?